takeiteasy/xget/README.md

 Firstly, xget requires the latest version of Ruby, 2.0.0p0, and also [Slop](https://github.com/leejarvis/slop) for the argument parsing.

-If you're on Windows, use [ansicon](https://github.com/adoxa/ansicon) for coloured terminal escapes.

 You may also benefit from making a config file, see .xget.conf for a simple example config.
 You can alternativly pass them in arguments, see --help.
 By default, config files are read from "~/.xget.conf"

 ```